VenturianTome/VenturianTome/src/5.Characters/Jimmy_Casket.md

 - Casket pays his taxes and mows the lawn [17:19 - Murder 4: Majora's Mask]
 - Casket has a fear of macaroni; he has dreams where it comes and (ironically) eats him [17:32 / 19:05 - Murder 4: Majora's Mask]
 - Casket can come through walls [13:48 - Creepypasta College]
-- Casket can't tell the difference between Slender and Jeff [Creepypasta College]
+- Casket can't tell the difference between Slender and Jeff [14:00 - Creepypasta College]

 ## | Mentioned Videos
 -